Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 \n**Registration & Account Management:**
 - Registration confirmation with account details
 - Password change confirmation
-- Forgot password - random password delivery
+- Forgot password - random password delivery (temporary password sent via email only, NOT displayed in-app)
 \n**Order Lifecycle:**
 - **Order Received (Processing):** 'Your order has been received.
 Order ID: [ID].
 Order placed at: [Timestamp].
 Please wait for admin to confirm your order.'
 - **Order Placed:** 'Your order has been successfully placed.
 Order ID: [ID].
 Order placed at: [Timestamp].' + Admin description from order management